If you’re new to the gaming world, you might be confused with all terminology and not sure if you’re gaming at an optimal FPS.

 There are memes going back a decade regarding how many frames can human eye actually see where console players (then locked at 30 FPS) claimed that that is pretty much the limit of a human eye.
 The truth is somewhere in between.
-We can see only 10-12 frames in a second and properly distinguish them while everything is considered motion.
+We can see only 10-12 frames in a second and higher rates are perceived as motion.

 Table of ContentsShow

 Optimal Gaming FPS Depends On What You Want To Get Out Of It

 For the longest period of time, gaming at 30 FPS was more than enough for anybody.
 But, as technology advances, we, as gamers, sought to get the most of it.
 And soon after, 60 FPS became a new standard for single-player games while 120 or higher became the standard for multiplayer games, especially for first-person shooters.

 All this might make you think that more is always better and while you will certainly have a smoother experience, that doesn’t necessarily mean that it will be the best option for you.

 The old standard of 30 FPS is still enough to have a game playable.
 Anything below that can often be unstable and most people will find it hard to enjoy their games at a lower frame rate.

 Although in modern cinematography and in animation the standard is 24 FPS, that is an experience that doesn’t involve human participation and thus our eyes are more relaxed and able to enjoy the movie at that frame rate.